CANT Z.1007 Alcione: Background

-The Cant Z.1007 was developed from the CANT Z.506 seaplane, an aircraft that had established many world records in the late 1930s.
-It was a land-based version and incorporated many improvements, especially on the powerplant.

-The first prototype flew in March 1937, proving superior to the Z.1011, with its handling and manoeuvrability being praised.
-Its performance, however, was lower than predicted, and Zappata therefore started a major redesign of the Z.1007, production of the initial version being limited to the existing orders placed before the prototype flew.
+The Z.1007 was developed from the CANT Z.506 Airone seaplane, an aircraft that had established numerous world records in the late 1930s.
+Unlike the Z.506, it was a land-based version and incorporated many improvements, especially of the engines.
+The first prototype flew in March 1937; during flight testing, it proved to be superior to the Z.1011, being praised for its handling and manoeuvrability alike.
+Its performance was lower than predicted and Zappata undertook a redesign of the Z.1007 while production of the initial version was limited to the orders placed before the prototype flew.